"The reign of God is like the case of the owner of an estate who went out at dawn to hire workmen for his vineyard." —Matthew 20:1

 Promise: "To me, 'life' means Christ; hence dying is so much gain." —Phil 1:21

-Praise: Praise to You, Lord Jesus risen from the dead!
+Praise: Jesus has risen from the dead!
 Alleluia!

 Nihil Obstat: Reverend Robert J. Buschmiller, January 29, 1996